mokshasoul/en_CY_locale/README.md

 # Description
 This locale is for Cypriots who want to have an English Locale, (e.g. choosing en_CY in KDE).
 The locale alleviates problems faced when using such an exotic locale, e.g. rofi not starting up because it cannot recognize the locale.

-Most settings used, are "copied" from the european irish locale
+Most settings used, were copied from the european irish locale and adapted to much Cyprus references

 The instructions below are derived from following sources:
 [Stackexchange](https://unix.stackexchange.com/questions/136920/set-custom-locales-in-gnome3-on-fedora-20)